 - After baking, top with extra butterscotch chips.
 I also like adding some white chocolate chips and flaky salt to the top.
 It's pretty and delicious!

-If you're craving a change from chocolate chip cookies, this caramel and butterscotch chip variety will not disappoint.
+If you're craving a change from chocolate chip cookies, this caramel and butterscotch chip variety won't disappoint.

 Salted Caramel Butterscotch Chip Cookies